WHAT ARE SCHOOL HOURS?

 The PTO has a website (www.fbmspto.org), a newsletter (sign up), and a Facebook page.
 In addition, each grade has a PTO representative to serve as a liaison between the class, the school, and the PTO.
 The class representative typically communicates through the Remind app, email, and/or through a Facebook group set up for the class.
+In order to make sure you receive class-specific emails, be sure you sign up for the PTO newsletter AND indicate the class of your child(ren).
 To find your class representative, click here.

 Finally, there are large signs throughout the school that announce big events.
 Some of those will be near the parking lot drop off area, so parents can keep an eye out for them too.